Foo-x/react-tea/doc/Reference.md

  */
 ```

-Returns Sub that subscribe events on unmount.
+Returns Sub that subscribes events on unmount.

 ### batch